randyaajr/Meal-Maid_Milestone-1/README.md

 ## Usage

 This project is downloadabe.
 If you would like to download this repo for personal use, feel free.
-Steps below
+Steps below:

 1. Click the green "Code" button above the file section.
 2. Click "Download Zip".